Management And Accounting Web - http://maaw.info

 Focusing too much on budgets can lead to problems.
 When you are forcing performance to match a budget, there could be some ethical breakdowns.
 In the past few years we have seen numerous companies collapse, and many of them were trying to make the numbers look good in order to meet their budget.
 Another problem is the fact that information sharing is not encouraged.
 Companies that rely too heavily on budgets are not able to respond to market developments quickly enough.

-If a company does decide to get rid of budgets, then there are alternative ways to measure the company.
-It will start to have a larger number of smaller business units.
+If a company does decide to get rid of budgets, then there are alternative ways to measure the performance of the organization.
+A company can organize into a larger number of smaller business units.
 An individual unit will then be able to evaluate its performance by comparing itself to the other units.
 Benchmarks will be used to compare the units to other companies.

 Breaking Free from the Budget Vise

-When you decide to get rid of budgets, you must understand that you no longer will have that budget to determine how you are going to allocate resources or to evaluate the company.
-You also will not have the short-term one-year goals as before, and your performance indicators are going to be changing as well.
+When a company decides to get rid of budgets, it must understand that it no longer will have that budget to determine how it's going to allocate resources or to evaluate the company.
+It also will not have the short-term one-year goals as before, and performance indicators are going to be changing as well.

 Benchmarking enables a company to look at goals in the long-term.
-The factors measured are key performance indicators, which could be profits, cash flows, cost ratios, customer satisfaction, and quality (110).
+The factors measured are key performance indicators, which could be profits, cash flows, cost ratios, customer satisfaction, and quality.
 Measurement of these indicators will be compared to other business units within the company, and also outside companies in the same industry.
-These companies can also use rolling forecasts in order to help managers continually reassess current action plans as market and economic conditions change (111).
+These companies can also use rolling forecasts in order to help managers continually reassess current action plans as market and economic conditions change.
 The following table was adapted from an illustration on page 111 and captures many of the ideas Hope and Frazer discuss in the paper.

 How the Budget Problem Grew

 Budgets have never been easy or enjoyable.
-It takes into account so many details, that it quickly becomes cumbersome.
+A budget includes so many details that it quickly becomes cumbersome.
 Creating budgets is not an easy project either.
-It was estimated that budgets take up to 30% of management’s time, and can cost companies millions of dollars (112).
+It was estimated that budgets take up to 30% of management’s time, and can cost companies millions of dollars.

 The authors discuss two companies that decided to stop using budgets: